In honor of June being National LGBT Pride Month, we’re breaking down filing tips for same-sex couples.

 Now same-sex spouses, like all other married people, must file using a married filing jointly or separately filing status and can reap the same tax benefits as heterosexual married couples.
 One of the biggest benefits for same-sex married couples that live in states that didn’t recognize same-sex marriage is legally married same-sex couples can now simplify the tax preparation process filing one federal and one state tax return and take advantage of tax benefits reserved for married couples.

-A couple may want to file separate returns in order to segregate the income of one of them, or if they don’t agree about how tax refunds should be shared or who should pay any additional taxes due.
+A married couple may want to file as married filing separately in order to segregate the income of one of them, or if they don’t agree about how tax refunds should be shared or who should pay any additional taxes due.

 But married filing separately has several drawbacks and limitations.
 A child of both parents can be claimed only on one parent’s return.
 If one spouse itemizes deductions, so must the other spouse, even if the other spouse would be better off claiming the standard deduction.